Electrocalorics

 State of the art

-- Development of electrocaloric regenerative devices
+• Development and optimization of electrocaloric regenerative devices

-- Development of electrocaloric micro-cooling devices
+• Development and innovation of electrocaloric micro-cooling devices

 Experts in the field